 The only difference between previous item "Ratio" and "%" is that the distance between the long CURSOR lines is equivalent to100% and the measuring result is displayed as a % value.

-Gain (display "gain: measured value, unit")
+32.2.8 Gain (display "gain: measured value, unit") Analog and digital mode.

 Ratio measurement of signal voltages by the aid of two long and two short CURSOR lines; enabled only in Yt (time base) mode.